deveshsangwan/Two-pass-assembler/README.md

-# 2-Pass-Assembler
+# Two-Pass-Assembler
-C++ code for 2 Pass Assembler
+C++ code for Two Pass Assembler

-This is a simple C++ code for 2 pass assembler.
+This is a simple C++ implementatiob for a Two pass assembler.

 Over-review of the Code